b1nhack/SharkLoadLibrary/README.md

 	"http://xxxx/demo.dll", // remote dll url, if loading from remote NULL, // dll buffer to load from if loading from memory 0, // dll size if loading from memory
-	L"Demo" // dll name if loaded from memory and remote );
+	"Demo" // dll name if loaded from memory and remote );
 ```